Victorian legislation related to same-sex and de facto couples and families

 At first instance, Mr Masson was considered to be a legal parent of the child; the trial judge made orders providing for the child to spend extensive time with Mr Masson.
 Then Ms Parsons sought to relocate to New Zealand with the child and her partner.
 As a consequence of the orders made by the trial judge, Ms Parsons was not permitted to relocate to New Zealand with the child.

-On The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision., the full court of the Family Court held that as the Family Court exercised federal The authority of a court or tribunal to hear matters brought before it, based on some factor such as area or law, amount of money claimed, or geographic area., section 79 of the Judiciary Act 1903 (Cth) (‘Judiciary Act’) must be applied.
+On appeal, the Full Court of the Family Court held that as the Family Court exercised federal jurisdiction, section 79 of the Judiciary Act 1903 (Cth) (‘Judiciary Act’) must be applied.
 Section 79 of the Judiciary Act provides that state law is binding on courts exercising federal jurisdiction, unless a Commonwealth Act ‘otherwise provides’.

 In this case, the relevant state Act was the Status of Children Act 1996 (NSW) (‘SoC Act NSW’).
 Section 14 of the SoC Act NSW contains an irrebuttable presumption that where a child is born as a consequence of a sperm donation and the sperm donor is not the mother’s husband, then the sperm donor is not a legal parent of the child.
 There is a similar provision in the Victorian SoC Act.